How we work.

 Best for

-Organisations exploring upcycled or circular design for the first time, or testing it within a specific area or programme.
+Organisations exploring upcycled, reused or adaptive forms of design for the first time, or testing them within a specific spatial, cultural or hospitality context..

 What this involves

-We curate a focused selection of upcycled and circular design and place it in a real spatial context, where it is actively used and experienced.
+We curate a focused selection of objects, materials and furniture and place them within a real spatial setting where they are actively used, experienced and observed over time.

-The capsule can be temporary or semi-permanent and is shaped around the space, its use and timeframe.
-Designers, materials and objects are selected for quality, relevance and performance rather than volume.
+The capsule can be temporary, semi-permanent or embedded within a longer-term environment, while remaining open to future rotation, adaptation or recontextualisation.
+Designers, materials and objects are selected for quality, relevance and long-term performance rather than volume.

-Basic documentation supports the placement, capturing origin and context without adding complexity.
+Light documentation supports the placement by capturing origin, context and use without adding unnecessary complexity.

 What this enables